Termites are a challenging pest problem to detect, especially for new homeowners who aren’t familiar with what termites look like.

 Subterranean termites are named for their tendency to nest underneath the soil, rather than inside of wood.
 They’re by far the most destructive termite species in the United States.

 Compared to drywood termites, subterranean termites are typically smaller in size.
-An average subterranean termite soldier measures approximately 1/8 inch, while an average drywood termite soldier can grow up to 3/8 inch.
+An average subterranean termite soldier measures approximately 1/8 inch long, while an average drywood termite soldier can grow up to 3/8 inch long.

 You can also identify subterranean termites by their distinctive mud tubes, which are narrow tunnels leading from the soil to their food sources.